-Throughout its lifecycle, a digital identity enables digital transactions thru its assigned accounts and entitlements.
+Throughout its lifecycle, a digital identity enables digital transactions through all of its assigned accounts and the entitlements assigned to those accounts.
 Although a lifecycle is outlined as a continuum in this document, the reader should expect that:

 - The digital identity lifecycle could be distributed across multiple technical solutions in most organizations. - Some steps in the lifecycle (e.g., authenticate, use) will occur more frequently than others (e.g., merge, delete).